“Gentleman” is a word we throw around a lot here at AOS.

 Put.
 The.
 Phone.
 Down.
 Never in the bedroom.
 Never at the breakfast/lunch/dinner table.
 Never when people are talking to you...
 And if you can’t spend time alone without your phone, you have a problem that is going to bubble up and hit you hard one day.
 Make a point to create some space and eventually you will feel more clarity in your thinking.

 True friends are the ones who expect nothing.
 I can go months without seeing my closest friends, but when we get together, it’s like we were just hanging out last night.
 Real friends don’t guilt you for not spending time with them, or including them in things.
 With that said, there are times when people in your life need support.
 Understanding when you need to be present and when you need to contribute is critical to lifelong relationships.
-In my opinion, friendships, like fashions, are best when you focus on quality over quantity.
+In my opinion, friendships, like fashion, are best when you focus on quality over quantity.
 I don’t need a hundred passive friends who know my birthday.
 I need a handful of close friends who know my intimate goals, fears, struggles, etc.

 A gentleman doesn’t brag.
 Something I was taught at an young age: the more somebody talks about what they've done, the less likely they are to actually have done it.
 Conversely, those who’ve really been there and lived it usually have little desire to boast about it.
-Bragging, even “humble bragging”, is a sign of weakness, inexperience and insecurity.
-If you’re thinking about giving yourself a compliment - stop - and give one to someone else.

 A gentleman spreads love.
 This may seem overly simple, but a compliment can go a very LONG WAY.
 It can literally turn someone’s day around, and it has a ripple effect that can affect the other people around that person.
 The best part is, it's absolutely free and takes almost no effort.
 It’s one of the easiest ways to brighten the world, and the effects can begin to compound instantaneously.